UK House Price Growth by Postcode: Tracking Capital Appreciation via API

 Use case: time-adjusting a valuation

-Price growth data isn't just for rankings — it's a key input for AVM models.
+Price growth data matters beyond rankings.
+It's a core input for AVM models.
 If you have a property that last sold for £380,000 two years ago, you can project its current value using the outcode's growth rate:

 from datetime import datetime